ronnieholm/FSharp-onion-architecture-sample/README.md

 - Infrastructure.fs
 - Program.fs

-As with F# file ordering matterns, it's clear that `Domain.fs` depends on nothing, `Application.fs` depends on `Domain.fs`, and so on.
-Within each file definitions must come before use.
+File ordering matters to the F# compiler.
+So `Domain.fs` depends on nothing, `Application.fs` depends on `Domain.fs`, and so on.
+Similarly, within each file definitions must come before use.

 For a larger application, an alternate organization might be along vertical